-TabsOnRails: creating and managing Tabs with Ruby on Rails
+TabsOnRails: managing tabs with Ruby on Rails

 TabsOnRails is a simple Rails plugin for creating and managing Tabs.
 It provides helpers for creating tabs with a flexible interface.